transmogrifier/pidigits/README.rst

 Development
 -----------
-If you clone the `repository <https://github.com/transmogrifier/pidigits>`_ and make any changes to the algorithm you can run the test cases in the _tests package included with the source to test your changes.
+If you clone the repository (`GitHub`_, `BitBucket`_) and make any changes to the algorithm you can run the test cases in the _tests package included with the source to test your changes.

 To run the tests, in the same directory as *setup.py*, first run: ::